genome/bfx-workshop/lectures/week_03/sequence-data-and-containers.md

 ## 3. Exploring the FASTQ files

-As a quick refresher from lecture, a FASTQ file is made of **records**, and every record is exactly **four lines**:
+As a quick refresher from the lecture, a FASTQ file is made of **records**, and every record is exactly **four lines**:

 ```